dozmus/csar/design-docs/query-language/Query Language #1.2.0.md

 * Cannot distinguish extended classes from implemented interfaces (they are treated the same, for simplicity)
 * Cannot search for multiple elements at once, a top-level 'OR' operator would address this.
   However, this conflicts with refactoring because: how do you rename two distinct elements to the same name, and such an action would be indicative of user error.
 One solution is to print an error message and terminate.
+* Note: The syntax will need to be modified for each language we wish to handle.

 ## Use Cases
 The use-cases will detail why and how end users might use this tool.